 Breaking News: Judge Peck Does It Again, Issues New Predictive Coding Case

-He’s done it again.
+By Philip FavroHe’s done it again.
 U.S. Magistrate Judge Andrew Peck is at the center of the eDiscovery universe with a new opinion touching on some questions surrounding the use of predictive coding in litigation.
 On March 2, 2015, Judge Peck issued Rio Tinto Plc v.
 Vale S.A., approving the parties’ stipulation to use predictive coding in discovery.
-In connection with his order, Judge Peck offers guidance on the use of predictive coding “because of the interest within the ediscovery community about TAR cases and protocols.”
+In connection with his order, Judge Peck offers guidance on the use of predictive coding “because of the interest within the ediscovery community about TAR cases and protocols.”Most of Rio Tinto is dedicated to discussing the merits of transparency and cooperation in developing predictive coding seed sets.
+As Judge Peck observes, this issue remains open and there is no definitive answer on the extent of transparency and cooperation required in connection with seed set.

 New Video on Best Practices: Protecting Privilege